 Culross is another one of my favourite places to visit in Scotland!
 It’s another historic village owned by the National Trust.
 It’s also an Outlander Location and you can read my complete Outlander Guide for Culross here.

-One of the best attractions you can visit in Falkirk are the amazing Kelpies!
-They are huge 30 metre-high horse heads that light up at night.
+One of the best attractions you can visit in Falkirk is the amazing Kelpies!
+They are huge 30-metre-high horse heads that light up at night.
 You can visit their visitor centre at Helix Park.